Phosphorylation: Protein phosphorylation

 Protein phosphorylation is the most abundant post-translational modification in eukaryotes.
-Phosphorylation can occur on serine, threonine and tyrosine side chains (often called 'residues') through phosphoester bond formation, on histidine, lysine and arginine through phosphoramidate bonds, and on aspartic acid and glutamic acid through mixed anhydride linkages.
+The most common phospho-amino acids are Serine, Threonine, and Tyrosine at a ratio of 1800:200:1.
+Phosphorylation on serine, threonine and tyrosine side chains occurs through phosphoester bond formation, on histidine, lysine and arginine through phosphoramidate bonds, and on aspartic acid and glutamic acid through mixed anhydride linkages.

+Protein phosphorylation is common on human non-canonical amino acids, including motifs containing phosphorylated histidine, aspartate, glutamate, cysteine, arginine and lysine in HeLa cell extracts.
 Recent evidence confirms widespread histidine phosphorylation at both the 1 and 3 N-atoms of the imidazole ring.
-Recent work demonstrates widespread human protein phosphorylation on multiple non-canonical amino acids, including motifs containing phosphorylated histidine, aspartate, glutamate, cysteine, arginine and lysine in HeLa cell extracts.
-However, due to the chemical lability of these phosphorylated residues, and in marked contrast to Ser, Thr and Tyr phosphorylation, the analysis of phosphorylated histidine (and other non-canonical amino acids) using standard biochemical and mass spectrometric approaches is much more challenging and special procedures and separation techniques are required for their preservation alongside classical Ser, Thr and Tyr phosphorylation.
+Phospho-tyrosine is much more stable than phospho-Serine and -Threonine which are in turn more stable than other phospho-amino acids, hence the analysis of phosphorylated histidine (and other non-canonical amino acids) using standard biochemical and mass spectrometric approaches is much more challenging and special procedures and separation techniques are required for their preservation alongside classical Ser, Thr and Tyr phosphorylation.

 The prominent role of protein phosphorylation in biochemistry is illustrated by the huge body of studies published on the subject (as of March 2015, the MEDLINE database returns over 240,000 articles, mostly on protein phosphorylation).

-Natural selection

-Whether natural selection has been involved in protein phosphorylation is less understood.
-A recent study has found that the interferon-regulatory factors family member 9 (IRF9) could be influenced by natural selection during human evolution.
-This gene is one of the interferon-regulatory factors.
-The ancestral state (Ser129) in IRF9 is more frequently found in mammals, while the derived positively selected state (Val129) was fixed in human.
-This fixation should occur before the "out-of-Africa" event ~ 500,000 years ago.
-Thus the young amino acid (Val129) may serve as a dephosphorylation site of IRF9, which may affect the immune response in human species.